You’ve heard you need an email list to grow your business. But if you haven’t got one, what is the best and quickest way to get started?

 1. Export your contacts from your email provider (e.g. gmail, outlook, etc)

-3. Import your new, refined contact list, into the email marketing software provider of your choice (Mailchimp, ConvertKit or any other company you decide to go with)
+3. Import your new, refined contact list, into the social media marketing channel of your choice

 Step 3: Grow your email list with new potential customers